 Why Indians Are More Prone To Heart Diseases?

 The reports by a study on the prevalence of coronary artery disease in Indians revealed that the prevalence of risk factors of coronary heart disease is relatively high in the young population.
 These include hypertension, obesity, diabetes, smoking, poor eating habits and lack of physical activity in addition to genetic predisposition.

-Diabetes which causes high blood glucose level can damage the blood vessels that supply blood to the heart.
+Diabetes which causes high blood glucose levels can damage the blood vessels that supply blood to the heart.
 In the long run, it can lead to arterial blockage and increase the risk of a heart attack.
 In fact, heart disease and stroke are one of the leading causes of death in adults with diabetes.
-Moreover, the chronic the condition, the higher is the risk of developing a heart disease.
+Moreover, the longer you have been suffering from diabetes, the higher the risk of developing heart disease.
 Hence, it is important to keep a control on your blood glucose level.

 Hypertension: Just like diabetes, hypertension is also a key modifiable factor which can increase the risk of heart disease and heart attack.
 A 2005 study published in the journal Lancet revealed that the number of people suffering from high blood pressure is expected to increase to 214 million in 2025.

 Hypertension causes excess strain on the blood vessels which in turn can damage the coronary arteries.
 The increased pressure coupled with damage of the arteries causes the blood vessels to narrow down.
 As the arteries become clogged, it increases the risk of blood clots and heart attack.
 Moreover, it puts you at risk of hypertensive heart diseases such as coronary heart disease, thickening of the heart muscle and heart failure.